 - Plasma is used during cardiac surgery and to treat bleeding disorders or burn victims.

-While it’s not tasty as those post-Thanksgiving meals, just know that your donation is making a big difference.
+Just know your donation is making a big difference.

 2. It’s irreplaceable!